0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 This Policy Document will allow the instance the ability to attach the Elastic IP to itself.

-### UserData
+### Bash Script for UserData

-Bellow is the Bash code needed to attach an Elastic IP to the instance at boot time.
+And this is the whole Bash script file that you have to copy and past in the UserData field when you start the instacne for the first time.
+Make srue to replace the values in all CAPS, with the real data.

 ```bash
 #!/bin/bash